-Category of PEP Role of PEP Time Period for Declassification Foreign PEP A head of state or head of government (or an immediate family member or close associate of such a person).
-Never A person with the power to direct the spending of significant sums (or an immediate family member or close associate of such a person).
+Category of PEP Role of PEP Time Period for Declassification A head of state or head of government (or an immediate family member or close associate of such a person).
+Never Foreign PEP A person with the power to direct the spending of significant sums (or an immediate family member or close associate of such a person).
 Never All other foreign PEPs (including immediate family members and close associates thereof).
-7 years from cessation of role International Organisation PEP A head of an international organisation (or an immediate family member or close associate of such a person).
-Never A person with the power to direct the spending of significant sums (or an immediate family member or close associate of such a person).
-Never All other international organisation PEPs (including immediate family members and close associates thereof).
-7 years from cessation of role Domestic PEP All domestic PEPs (including immediate family members and close associates thereof).
-5 years from cessation of role
+7 years from cessation of role A head of an international organisation (or an immediate family member or close associate of such a person).
+Never International Organisation PEP A person with the power to direct the spending of significant sums (or an immediate family member or close associate of such a person).
+Never All other international organisation PEPs (including 7 years from immediate family members and close associates thereof). cessation of role Domestic PEP All domestic PEPs (including immediate family members 5 years from Domesic I EI and close associates thereof). cessation of role